nim2rod/insta/README.md

 In the newsfeed tab or in comment view.
 - Add post:<br>
 with location, text and picture.
-- Multyply Users to choose - The looged in User comes from the backend and stay on the store.
+- Multyply Users to choose from:<br>
+The looged in User comes from the backend and stay on the store.

 ## The motivation and achedule